 All Parties agree that they are responsible for Processing of Shared Personal Data in accordance with Applicable Laws and this Data Processing Addendum.
 The Parties will fully cooperate with each other to the extent necessary to effectuate corrections, amendments, restrictions or deletions of Personal Data as required by Applicable Laws and/or at the request of any Data Subject.

-A Party may only transfer Shared Personal Data relating to EU individuals to outside of the European Economic Area (“EEA”) (or if such Shared Personal Data is already outside of the EEA, to any third party also outside the EEA), in compliance with the terms of this Data Processing Addendum and the requirements of Applicable Laws, the latter including any relevant Adequacy Decision of the European Commission or the use of EU Standard Contractual Clauses.
-For the avoidance of doubt, the Registry is Privacy Shield certified and transfer of Shared Personal Data relating to EU individuals outside of the EEA to the Registry shall conform with the requirements of the Privacy Shield Framework .
+A Party may only transfer Shared Personal Data relating to EU individuals to outside of the European Economic Area (“EEA”) (or if such Shared Personal Data is already outside of the EEA, to any third party also outside the EEA), in compliance with the terms of this Data Processing Addendum and the requirements of Applicable Laws, the latter including any relevant Adequacy Decision of the European Commission or the use of EU Standard Contractual Clauses (incorporated by reference).
+For the avoidance of doubt, the Registry maintains a Privacy Shield certification and transfers of Shared Personal Data relating to EU individuals outside of the EEA to the Registry shall conform with the requirements of the Privacy Shield Framework (including any subsequent updates to the Privacy Shield Framework, as may arise, as may be required to maintain our ongoing certification).

 A Party must immediately notify the other Party and ICANN if, in its opinion, ICANN’s instructions or requirements under Applicable Agreements infringes any Applicable Laws.